miniat-amos/judgy/README.md

 ### Run the entrypoint.sh

-**Make sure the user are you are doing this setup on has sudo privileges**
+**Make sure the user you are doing this setup on has sudo privileges**

 - `chmod +x entrypoint.sh`